Rakta Charitra

-Rakta Charitra is a 2010 Indian political action thriller film based on the life of Paritala Ravindra.
-The film was directed by Ram Gopal Varma and written by Prashant Pandey.
-Shot simultaneously in Telugu and Hindi, with the latter titled Rakht Charitra, the film stars an ensemble cast of Vivek Oberoi, Sudeep, Suriya, Radhika Apte, Shatrughan Sinha, Abhimanyu Singh, Kota Srinivasa Rao, Ashish Vidyarthi and Sushant Singh.
-The film marks Oberoi's acting debut in Telugu cinema.
-The sequel to the film Rakta Charitra 2 (2010) was released later that year.
+Rakta Charitra is a 2010 Indian biographical political action thriller film directed by Ram Gopal Varma and written by Prashant Pandey.
+Based on the life of Paritala Ravindra, the film features an ensemble cast of Vivek Oberoi, Sudeep, Shatrughan Sinha, Abhimanyu Singh, Radhika Apte, Kota Srinivasa Rao, Sushant Singh, Raja Krishnamoorthy, Zarina Wahab, Sushmita Mukherjee, Vishwajeet Pradhan and Ashish Vidyarthi.
+Shot simultaneously in Telugu and Hindi, with the latter titled Rakht Charitra, the film was released on 22 October 2010.
+A direct sequel Rakta Charitra 2 was released later that year.